 Search ImagingPixel for Images by Camera or Lens

-Legacy Lens Review: First impression images with the Pentacon Auto MC 50mm 1:1.8, for its colors and close-ups, and the 'soap-bubble' bokeh.
+A look back at the legacy Pentacon Auto MC 50mm 1:1.8 for its colors and close-ups, and the 'soap-bubble' bokeh.

 I was browsing the Internet and was surprised with the number of reviewers who went agog with superlatives on their review of the Pentacon Auto MC 50mm 1:1.8 (inscribed as PENTACON auto 1.8/50 MULTI COATING on the lens trim ring).
 The lens, manufactured by Pentacon, is a compact standard normal prime, first seen on the market and shipped with Praktica 35mm SLR film cameras in 1978 with an M42 mount (and Praktica B mount later), and comes with a close focus distance of 33 cm.